Select Page

 Copyright Assignment

 All authors and researchers must submit a signed copyright assignment form at the time of submission.
-Click the following link, complete the form and either e-mail it to the editor or fax it to 678.445.1459
+Click the copyright assignment form link below and either e-mail it to the editor or fax it to 678.445.1459

 Informed Consent